 Is it sunny or stormy?
 Is it raining cats and dogs or is it cloudy?
 Look at the pictures of situations and complete the sentence with the right word, answering the question "How's the weather?"

-Introduce the weather instruments to the children of grade 3 and grade 4 with this chart.
+Introduce the weather instruments to 4th grade and 5th grade children with this chart.
 Learn about six weather instruments, their uses and their inventors as well.

 Snip the weather symbols and glue them to the correct boxes in this weather-cut-and-paste activity worksheet.
 Reiterate the weather vocabulary with this tailor-made fun worksheet for kids of kindergarten and grade 1.

-Read the sentences carefully, plug in words from the word bank to complete the sentences in this weather-fill-in-the-blanks worksheet.
+Read the sentences carefully, plug in words from the word bank to complete the sentences in this weather pdf worksheet for grade 4 and grade 5.
 Recapitulate the knowledge of weather in the process.

 Get your little meteorologists to observe the weather in your locality and record it by checking the appropriate columns in this weather graph template.
 Kids are for sure going to love keeping an eye on the sky!